Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: supersymmetric gauge theories and the regularization by higher covariant derivatives

 \section{${\cal N}=1$ supersymmetric gauge theories and the regularization by higher covariant derivatives}

 We will consider a general renormalizable ${\cal N}=1$ supersymmetric gauge theory with a single gauge coupling constant.
 In the superfield formulation its classical action is written in the form

-where $e_0$ and $\lambda_0^{ijk}$ are the bare gauge and Yukawa couplings, respectively.
+where $e_0$ and $\lambda_0^{ijk}$ are the bare gauge and Yukawa couplings, respectively, and $m_0^{ij}$ is the bare mass matrix.
 The Hermitian gauge superfield and its superfield strength are denoted by $V$ and $W_a$, respectively.
 The chiral matter superfields $\phi_i$ lie in a certain representation $R$ of the gauge group $G$.
 In our notations the generators of the fundamental representation denoted by $t^A$ are normalized by the condition $\mbox{tr}(t^A t^B) = \delta^{AB}/2$, while the generators of the representation $R$ are denoted by $T^A$ and satisfy the equations

 The theory is gauge invariant if the bare masses and Yukawa couplings are chosen in such a way that

 Below we will always assume that these equations are satisfied.
 Also we will always assume that

 Note that these conditions can be satisfied only for anomaly free theories.
 Really, using Eqs. (\ref{Mass_Invariance}) and (\ref{Mass_Squared}) after some transformations we obtain